 Signal Messenger supports group chats, and it allows you to send and receive files and photos.
 The app comes with a disappearing message that allows messages sent during a specific time to be deleted.

 You can also use the app for your default SMS app.
 But you should know your SMS won’t be encrypted except the other person is using Signal as well.
 The encryption works when both you and the person use Signal to send and receive SMS.

 OS: Windows, macOS, Linux, Android, iOS

 2. WhatsApp Messenger

-Most users think WhatsApp doesn’t have an end-to-end encryption method that’s Meta (formally Facebook) spies on their messages, but WhatsApp made it clear that they can’t see or read your message because it’s encrypted.
-WhatsApp uses the same protocol Signal use to encrypt their messages.
+Most users think WhatsApp doesn’t have end-to-end encryption, and they think Meta (formally Facebook) spies on their messages.
+But WhatsApp clarified that they can’t see or read your message because it’s encrypted.
+WhatsApp uses the same protocol Signal used to encrypt its messages.

 The only problem WhatsApp got is that they still collect your metadata; which is referred to as your electronic fingerprint.
 WhatsApp shared your metadata with Facebook.
-These metadata include your location, IP address, device model, and others.
-If you’re worried about your metadata being collected by Facebook you can use other WhatsApp alternatives.
+This metadata includes your location, IP address, device model, and others.
+If you’re worried about your metadata being collected by Facebook, you can use other WhatsApp alternatives.